 Heating and hot water

-Repair category 2
+Repair category 1

-Notes An older style boiler is present.
-This may prove difficult in the event of a breakdown of the boiler to source replacement parts.
-It would be prudent for an incoming purchaser to upgrade in the short to medium term.
-A heating engineer can advise further.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

 Drainage

 Repair category 1

-Notes The system has not been checked/tested. leakage noted.
-No obvious evidence of chokage or
+Notes The system has not been checked or inspected.
+No obvious evidence of chokage or leakage was noted.